jlangch/venice/doc/readme/excel.md

 Venice's *:excel* module provides functions to read and write Excel files.
 It is based on the [Apache POI](https://poi.apache.org/) library.

-Venice is compatible with Apache POI 4.1.x and 5.2.x / 5.3.x.
+Venice is compatible with Apache POI 5.x.
 To use charts with Excel documents Apache POI 5.2.0 or newer is required.

 *Note:* Use Venice 1.12.34+ or newer to have all features demonstrated here available.

-Run this script from the REPL to download the Apache POI 5.3.0
+Run this script from the REPL to download the Apache POI 5.4.0
 libraries:

 ```clojure